-OC-BVI, has constructed a 700,000 U.S. gallon per day desalination plant in Tortola, British Virgin Islands at a cost of approximately \$8.0 million.
-In May 2005, the Company entered into a loan agreement with OC-BVI, pursuant to which the Company agreed to loan OC-BVI up to \$3.0 million.
-Principal on this loan was due and payable on June 1, 2007, however the Company is presently negotiating an extension of the due date on this loan.
+Our affiliate, OC-BVI, has constructed a 700,000 U.S. gallon per day desalination plant in Tortola, British Virgin Islands at a cost of approximately \$8.0 million.
+In May 2005, the Company entered into a loan agreement with OC-BVI, pursuant to which it agreed to loan OC-BVI up to \$3.0 million.
+The Company amended this agreement with OC-BVI in August 2007.
+Principal on this loan is payable in quarterly installments of \$125,000, with a final balloon payment of \$2,000,000 due on August 31, 2009.
 Interest on the loan accrues at LIBOR plus 3.5% and is payable quarterly.
-The loan can be repaid at any time without penalty and is subordinated to existing bank indebtedness.
-The balance outstanding on this loan receivable at June 30, 2007 was \$3,000,000.
-OC-BVI constructed this plant in response to what it believes is an extreme shortage of, and a pressing demand for, potable water on the eastern end of Tortola and anticipated entering into a bulk water supply agreement with the British Virgin Islands government.
-In June 2007 the British Virgin Islands government notified OC-BVI of its intention to award a contract to OC-BVI to supply the British Virgin Islands with water from the Bar Bay plant.
-OC-BVI is presently negotiating the terms of this contract with the British Virgin Islands government and anticipates consummating this agreement before the end of the year.
-However, if such an agreement is ultimately not obtained, or is not obtained on sufficiently favorable terms, OC-BVI may not be able to recover the cost of its investment in this plant, in which case the Company may be required to record an impairment charge to reduce the carrying value of its loan to OC-BVI and its investment in OC-BVI.
-Such an impairment charge would reduce the Company s earnings and could have a significant adverse impact on the results of operations and financial condition.
+The loan can be repaid at any time without penalty and is secured by OC-BVI s assets.
+The balance outstanding on this loan receivable at September 30, 2007 was \$2,875,000.
+OC-BVI constructed this plant in response to what it believes is an extreme shortage of, and a pressing demand for, potable water on the eastern end of Tortola and anticipates entering into a bulk water supply agreement with the British Virgin Islands government.
+In June 2007, the British Virgin Islands government notified OC-BVI of its intention to award a contract to OC-BVI to supply the British Virgin Islands with water from the Bar Bay plant and, based on this notification, OC-BVI anticipated consummating an agreement for the Bar Bay plant with the BVI government before the end of the year.
+However, in August 2007 elections were held in the British Virgin Islands and a new Minister of Communications and Works was elected.
+OC-BVI has commenced discussions with the new Minister regarding the Bar Bay plant and while the BVI government continues to express an interest in the Bar Bay plant, negotiations have not yet commenced with the new Minister regarding an agreement for this plant.
+If such an agreement is not obtained, or is not obtained on sufficiently favorable terms, OC-BVI may not be able to recover the cost of its investment in this plant, in which case the Company may be required to record an impairment charge to reduce the carrying value of its loan to OC-BVI and its investment in OC-BVI.
+Such an impairment charge would reduce the Company s earnings and could have a significant adverse impact on its results of operations and financial condition.